Holistic Nutrition

 Certificate

-This program has been approved by the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills
+This program does not require approval by the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills.
+As such, PTIRU did not review this program

 Incredible school.
 The teachers are very experienced, the classes are interesting and the class size is small.